y-scope/eslint-config-yscope/README.md

 - `StylisticConfigArray`: A configuration for stylistic formatting.
 It is typically combined with
 - `CommonConfig`, as shown in the [ESLint config examples](#eslint-config-examples).
 - `ReactConfigArray`: A specialized ESLint configuration tailored for React applications.
 - `TsConfigArray`: A configuration designed specifically for TypeScript projects.
+A helper `createTsConfigOverride` is also provided.
 Refer to the [ESLint config examples](#eslint-config-examples) for details on how to set it up.